 Technically, the piece of rock where “Bush Robotic” occurs is anything however uninhabited: It’s including life, from the crabs that teach Roz to scale cliffs in the film’s opening up mins to the crowd of evil-eyed raccoons established to raid her insides.
 This remote sanctuary is basically one huge forest, loaded with animals who would gladly eat each other for dinner.

-1 gorgeous computer-generated cartoon
+1 gorgeous computer-generated cartoon2 heart beating beneath

 3 Wild Robot